openturns/openturns/paper/paper.md

 It provides a unified interface, granting users access to a comprehensive set of state-of-the-art algorithms and modeling tools.
-The library is supported by extensive, regularly updated documentation, including introductory examples, various use cases, tutorials, and user guides, enhancing its accessibility.
+The library is supported by extensive, regularly updated easy to read documentation, including introductory examples, various use cases, tutorials, and user guides, enhancing its accessibility.
 OpenTURNS integrates seamlessly with NumPy, Pandas, and other scientific Python packages, allowing users to develop UQ